Softball Hitting Drills

 Side Soft Toss

-Tosser kneels six feet to the side of the hitter and tosses underhand into the hitting zone.
-Hitter takes twenty swings into a net, then rotates.
-Cue: "stay through the ball, do not pull off."
-Watch for: the front shoulder staying closed until the hands start forward.
-Common error: spinning the front shoulder open early and pulling everything.
-Fix: keep the head on the ball through contact and let the back side drive the barrel through the zone.
+A tosser kneels six feet to the side of the hitter and tosses underhand into the hitting zone.
+The hitter takes twenty swings into a net, then rotates, keeping the front shoulder closed until the hands start forward.

 Rapid-Fire Soft Toss

-Same setup as side soft toss, but the tosser feeds the next ball within one second of the previous swing.
-Twenty rapid reps.
+Same setup as side soft toss, but the tosser feeds the next ball within one second of the previous swing for twenty rapid reps.
 The pace forces the hitter to reset the hands and stay in athletic posture between pitches.
-Cue: "reset, breathe, swing."
-Watch for: balance held through every swing, not just the first few.
-Common error: rushing and losing balance as the pace climbs.
-Fix: the tosser slows the cadence until the hitter holds form, then speeds back up.

 Standard Front Toss

-Tosser kneels behind an L-screen 15 to 20 feet in front of the plate and tosses underhand into the strike zone.
-Hitter takes ten swings with a coach watching stride length and bat path.
-Cue: "see the toss, load on time, swing through the ball."
-Watch for: hard contact, line drives or hard ground balls back through the middle.
-Common error: overstriding and lunging at the ball.
-Fix: shorten the stride to a soft heel tap and let the ball travel before the hands commit.
+A tosser kneels behind an L-screen 15 to 20 feet in front of the plate and tosses underhand into the strike zone.
+The hitter takes ten swings with a coach watching stride length and bat path for hard line drives or ground balls back through the middle.

 Location Front Toss

-The tosser calls the location before each toss (inside, outside, middle) and feeds the ball there.
-Five reps per location across three rounds.
+The tosser calls the location before each toss (inside, outside, middle) and feeds the ball there, five reps per location across three rounds.
 The hitter learns to recognize the half of the plate and drive the ball where it is pitched.
-Cue: "drive the ball where it is pitched."
-Watch for: inside pitches pulled, outside pitches hit the other way, middle pitches up the box.
-Common error: trying to do too much with the outside pitch.
-Fix: treat the outside pitch as an opposite-field hit, not a pull attempt.

 Drills for Bat Speed and Power